 Infants with bronchopulmonary dysplasia usually gradually improve after 2 to 4 months of supplemental oxygen or assisted ventilation.
 Although a few infants with very severe BPD die even after months of care, most infants survive.

 Over several months the seriousness of the lung injury diminishes as healthy lung tissue grows.
 However, later on, these children may have problems with growth and problems with the growth and development of the brain or central nervous system.
-These children are at increased risk of developing asthma later in life as well as lung infections such as bronchiolitis, pneumonia, and respiratory syncytial virus (RSV) infection, which often occurs during winter months by respiratory syncytial virus (RSV) infection.
+These children are at increased risk of developing asthma later in life as well as lung infections such as bronchiolitis, pneumonia, and respiratory syncytial virus (RSV) infection, which often occurs during winter months.

 Prevention of BPD